 The Rice Lake Protection and Rehabilitation District is charged with managing the health and quality of Rice Lake.
 Through about 2010, most of the District’s efforts were focused on weed harvesting.
 Many areas of Rice Lake are relatively shallow and would be impaired by curly-leaf pondweed, an exotic invasive plant that can cause nuisance navigation issues through the 4th of July and degrade a more desirable aquatic plant community and water quality if left unmanaged.
 Managing of curly-leaf pondweed and other nuisance level aquatic plants through the combined use of harvesting and aquatic herbicides is still a big part of what the District does, but their focus has expanded to include maintaining and/or improving water quality, shoreland quality, watershed health, and high quality recreational use.
-All the actions the District is involved with are guided by goals and objectives found in an Aquatic Plant Management Plan and a Comprehensive Lake Management Plan prepared on behalf of the District by a consultant and approved both by the District constituency and the Wisconsin Department of Natural Resources.
+All the actions the District is involved with are guided by goals and objectives found in an Aquatic Plant Management Plan prepared on behalf of the District by a consultant and approved both by the District constituency and the Wisconsin Department of Natural Resources.

 Components of Management Plans